kdavies4/FCSys/README.txt

-**Note: Currently, the core code is not available here, but it will be uploaded upon legal/licensing approval.

 This library contains models of proton exchange membrane fuel cells in the Modelica language.
 There are utilities for plotting and analysis in resources/source/Python.
 More information is available in the documentation,